Akash-1006/INGRIFY/README.md

 Parents and caregivers

-# Personal Note

-This is my first Android application, and I built Ingrify completely from scratch, from UI/UX design and app architecture to backend development, API integration, and production deployment.

 # Impact

 Ingrify promotes informed consumer choices by improving awareness of ingredient safety, helping users avoid harmful substances and misleading marketing claims.